 Good posture and healthy spine development is a universal concern among parents.
 Children whose curvature exceeds a limited range of variation - curving forward in a “C” shape- will require medical attention and may be diagnosed with kyphosis.
 Together with scoliosis, another type of curvature, this condition comprises a significant proportion of spinal deformity diagnoses seen by pediatric orthopedists.

 The origin of the Kyphosis can be idiopathic (of unknown origin), congenital (present at birth) or neuromuscular (related to the nerves and muscles).
 Abnormal development of the spinal column in the womb characterizes congenital kyphosis.
 The vertebrae may be formed abnormally or may be fused together.
 Surgical intervention is frequently required in order to prevent progressive deformity as well as to prevent injury to the spinal cord.

 Kyphosis is diagnosed in children with a forward curve of greater than 45 degrees.

 Children with kyphosis who are able to straighten up to normal posture are considered to have flexible round back deformity.
 In such cases the pediatric orthopedist may recommend physical therapy to strengthen the back muscles.
-“Many of these children respond well and do not need additional therapy,” says Daniel W. Green, MD, Associate Attending Orthopedic Surgery at Hospital for Special Surgery (HSS).
+“Many of these children respond well and do not need additional therapy,” says John S. Blanco, MD Associate Attending Orthopedic Surgery at Hospital for Special Surgery (HSS).

 In cases where the x-ray shows specific vertebral body changes, the child may be diagnosed with Scheuermann’s kyphosis.
 This condition usually appears in adolescence.
 Scheuermann’s kyphosis is marked by the presence of vertebral wedging in three or more vertebrae in a row, which can be seen on a lateral (side-view) x-ray.